tyetorres/basic-python-object-detection/README.md

+# Basic Python Object Detection
-# Basic Object detection that tells if an object is either a bicycle or motorbike.
+# Object detection that tells if an object is either a bicycle or motorbike.